visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. _Cycle_Expression_Function:

 Cycle Function: ``cycle()`` : ``cycle(expr0)``
-    Return a *constant scalar* variable which is everywhere the cycle of the associated input argument within its time-series.
+    Return an integer *constant scalar* variable which is everywhere the cycle of the associated input argument within its time-series.

 .. _Timestep_Expression_Function:

 Timestep Function: ``timestep()`` : ``timestep(expr0)``
-    Return a *constant scalar* variable which is everywhere the index of the associated input argument within its time-series.
+    Return an integer *constant scalar* variable which is everywhere the index of the associated input argument within its time-series.

 .. _Average_Over_Time_Expression_Function: